Reavenk/DropdownMenu_Dev/README.md

 Menus are represented by a hierarchy of menu nodes, but instead of creating those objects directly, a utility class called `StackUtil` with a small API (via its methods) can be used.

 `AddAction()` can be used to create action buttons.
 It takes a `System.Action` for the action to execute if selected.
 Lambda functions and parameter-less functions can also be used.
+We'll skip over the definition of `OnMenu_Option2()` , because it's just an arbitrary function that gets called if the menu item is selected.

 ```C#
    PxPre.DropMenu.StackUtil menuStack = new PxPre.DropMenu.StackUtil("");